InspiryThemes/realhomes-docs/docs/setup-registration.md

 ## Restrict Backend Access

 You must restrict backend access of the user level which you have setup in the previous setup.
-So navigate to **Dashboard → Real Homes → Customize Settings → Members → Basic** and select **Contributor** (or the user role you have selected) for the first option (shown in the following screenshot).
+So navigate to **Dashboard → Real Homes → Customize Settings → Users & Members → Basic** and select **Contributor** (or the user role you have selected) for the first option (shown in the following screenshot).

 ![Login & Register Page Title](images/member-pages/restrict-backend-access.png)